lsst/pipelines_lsst_io/install/eups-distrib.rst

 #####################################
-Installing the LSST Science Pipelines
+Source Installation with eups distrib
 #####################################

 This page will guide you through installing the LSST Science Pipelines from source for data processing.

 The LSST Science Pipelines are officially tested against CentOS 7, however developers regularly use `a variety of Linux and Mac OS X operating systems <https://ls.st/faq>`_.

-We are working on methods for binary installation and Docker distribution.
-In the meantime, Fabio Hernandez of IN2P3 has kindly arranged to make `binary distributions of releases available via CernVM FS <https://github.com/airnandez/lsst-cvmfs>`_.
-Scientific Linux 6, Scientific Linux 7, CentOS 7, Ubuntu 14.04 and Mac OS X 10.10 are supported with the CernVM FS-based distribution.
-If this binary distribution does not suit your needs, please read on to install the LSST Science Pipelines from source.
+:doc:`We also offer Conda binaries and Docker images <index>` if you do not wish to install the Science Pipelines from source.

-Developers should follow :doc:`/development/lsstsw_tutorial` instead.

 If you have difficulty installing LSST software, reach out on the `Support forum at community.lsst.org <community.lsst.org/c/qa>`_.